-Unauthorized Withdrawal: A student who leaves the school without obtaining an official withdrawal shall be considered to have an unauthorized withdrawal and may forfeit; 1) the privilege of honorable dismissal, 2) the prospect of readmission and will be reported on the official student transcript as having failed all courses which have not been completed https://healthprofessions.stonybrookmedicine.edu/sites/default/files/shtmpubfiles/CourseWaiver\003.pdf
+Unauthorized Withdrawal: A student who leaves the school without obtaining an official withdrawal shall be considered to have an unauthorized withdrawal and may forfeit; 1) the privilege of honorable dismissal, 2) the prospect of readmission and will be reported on the official student transcript as having failed all courses which have not been completed

 NOTE: SHP Policies and Procedures regarding withdrawals supersede west campus University Policies and Procedures for withdrawal.
-The Policy and Procedure for SHP Authorized Withdrawal and Unauthorized Withdrawal is below and can be found in the SHP Handbook for Students in entry level professional programs. https://healthprofessions.stonybrookmedicine.edu/students/incoming/orientation https://healthtechnology.stonybrookmedicine.edu/sites/default/files/09-Petition%20for%20Course%20Waiver%204-08 0.pdf
+The Policy and Procedure for SHP Authorized Withdrawal and Unauthorized Withdrawal is below and can be found in the SHP Handbook for Students in entry level professional programs.
+SHP Student Handbook 2025